codecarrotlabs/blog.codecarrot.net/_posts/code/js/react/2017-11-04-why-you-should-consider-react-native-for-your-mobile-app.md

 title: Why You Should Consider React Native For Your Mobile App
 date: 2017-11-04 03:43:00
 categories: code
-tags: coding react facebook native-apps
+tags: coding react facebook native-apps react-native
 description: React Native creates new possibilities in building well performant iOS and Android apps, but it also has some restrictions.
 Our perspective on React Native based on CodeCarrot's projects.
 image: //blog.codecarrot.net/images/pexels-photo-89955.jpeg
 ---